 Deborah Harvey is a poet and novelist.
-Her three poetry collections, Communion (2011), Map Reading for Beginners (2014), and Breadcrumbs (2016), are published by Indigo Dreams, while her historical novel, Dart, appeared under their Tamar Books imprint in 2013.
-Her fourth collection, The Shadow Factory, will be published in autumn 2019.
+Her four poetry collections, Communion (2011), Map Reading for Beginners (2014), Breadcrumbs (2016) and The Shadow Factory (2019), are published by Indigo Dreams, while her historical novel, Dart, appeared under their Tamar Books imprint in 2013.

 Deborah runs workshops, judges competitions, and has read at many poetry festivals and events.
 Her poems have been widely published in magazines and anthologies, and broadcast on Radio 4’s Poetry Please.
 Her poems have won many prizes, including the 2018 Plough Prize Short Poem Competition, 2016 Wells Festival of Literature Hilly Cansdale Prize, 2013 Buzzwords (Gloucestershire) Prize, 2012 Pre-Raphaelite Society Poetry Prize, 2011 Dor Kemmyn Poetry Prize and 2010 Wells International Poetry Competition.

 Poetry begins where death is robbed of the last word.